marcodsad/Xth-Sense_MAX-MSP/README.txt

 Xth-Sense_MAX-MSP

-A porting of the Xth Sense software from Pure Data to MAX/MSP
+A porting of the Xth Sense software from Pure Data to MAX/MSP, thanks to the work of Miguel Ortiz, Romain Dumaine, Girilal Baars, J.P.
+Bellona, Olivier Baudry.

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\